Moving your IT system to a new location can be very stressful

 The following is our checklist to ensure your exciting move into your new premises is not dampened by technical hiccups, delays and failures.

 Our checklist for ensuring opening your office is stress-free:

-- Ensure Internet coverage is "very good" or better before you sign the lease!!!!
+- Ensure Internet coverage is "very good" or better before you sign the lease!
 There is nothing more important than performing this first step.
-You can affect the outcome of all the ones following - but not this one - you're at the mercy of ISPs.
+You can control the outcome of all the following steps – but not this one – you're at the mercy of ISPs.
 PLEASE call us before you sign the lease and we'll let you know what internet coverage is like at your exact address.
 Or check it yourself by entering your new address on the NBN Co website.

-- Ensure there is a suitable area for your telephony and comms lines to terminate at.
+- Ensure there is a suitable area for your telephone and comms lines to terminate at.
 One that has easy access to your comms cabinet, your modem, your router and your PABX.

 - Ensure that the fitout includes a comms cabinet with a patch panel, as well as room for NetCare to install a rack mounted switch.

 - Ensure that there is a secure area for the server to be installed.
-Often of course this is next to the comms cabinet, if room permits.
+Often this is next to the comms cabinet, if room permits.

 - Ensure the comms cabinet and server area are well cooled and lockable – and that's there's no water sprinklers in the ceiling.